AvaProtocol/OAK-docs/_docs/gov-dev/verify-runtime-upgrade.md

 ---
-title: Verify Runtime of an Upgrade Proposal
+title: Verify Runtime of Upgrade
 subtitle: Learn how to verify a runtime upgrade proposed through governance
 author: laura
 tags: [governance]